ncsa/Delta_doc/docs/source/debug_perf/index.rst

    Generated report file: /projects/bbka/slurm_test_scripts/cpu/stream/uprof_tbp/AMDuProf-stream-TBP_Dec-19-2022_09-40-27/report.csv

-visualize and explore report data
+Visualize and Explore Report Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can view the data in AMDuProf on Delta or locally on a copy you
-install at your desktop system.
-If you install locally, you may need to
+You can view the data in AMDuProf on Delta or locally on a copy you install at your desktop system.
-replicate some paths or add paths to the binary in order to get full
+If you install locally, you may need to replicate some paths or add paths to the binary in order to get full functionality.
-functionality.

-Launch AMDuProf ( no CLI suffice for the GUI ), and import the profile
-session from a completed batch job run with AMDuProfCLI collect ...
+Launch AMDuProf (no CLI suffice for the GUI) and import the profile session from a completed batch job run with AMDuProfCLI collect.

 ..  image:: ../aux_pages/images/amduprof/01_uprof_import_profile_session.png
     :alt: import profile session
     :width: 1000px

-The summary view give a high level overview of how time was spent.
-This
-is the tbp time-based-profile summary.
+The summary view gives a high-level overview of how time was spent.
+This is the tbp time-based-profile summary.

 ..  image:: ../aux_pages/images/amduprof/02_uprof_summary.png
     :alt: summary view
     :width: 1000px

 The Analyze tab shows hot routines or lines in more detail.
-The tbp ,
-assess, and inst_access Analyze views follow.
+The tbp, assess, and inst_access Analyze views follow.

 ..  image:: ../aux_pages/images/amduprof/03_uprof_analyze.png
     :alt: analyze tab